 The Company continues to be in compliance with the existing conditions of the NRC license and other permitting/licensing requirements.
 Prior to commencing construction and operations at the Dewey Burdock Uranium Project, the Company requires regulatory approvals from two other major agencies, the EPA and the South Dakota Department of Environment and Natural Resources (“DENR”).
 These approvals include the final Class III and Class V Underground Injection Control (“UIC”) permits from the EPA and three state permits to be issued by the South Dakota DENR.
 Additional requirements that need to be addressed prior to commencing construction and operations at the Dewey Burdock Uranium Project include the satisfaction of pre-operational conditions under the NRC license and the development and implementation of mitigation plans for protection of cultural resources under the PA, including resolution of the one outstanding contention related to NEPA.
 In March 2017, the Company received notice that the EPA issued draft Class III and Class V UIC permits completing a major regulatory milestone.

-The Company’s immediate objective is to complete an updated PEA based on the updated 2018 resource estimate and to obtain the necessary permits and licenses to advance the Dewey Burdock Uranium Project to the construction phase.
+The Company’s immediate objective is to complete an updated PEA based on the updated 2018 resource estimate and to obtain the necessary permits and licenses to advance the Dewey Burdock Project to the construction phase.